-Dr. Eric S. Schweiger, associate at Bernstein Medical – Center for Hair Restoration and board-certified dermatologist, is quoted in a few recent articles on the effects of chemotherapy on hair, genetic testing for hair loss, and caring for a bald or balding scalp.
+Dr. Eric S. Schweiger, board-certified dermatologist, is quoted in a few recent articles on the effects of chemotherapy on hair, genetic testing for hair loss, and caring for a bald or balding scalp.
 The articles were published in Energy Times and HairLoss.com.
 View the full post to read what Dr. Schweiger has to say on these topics.

 CBS News’ The Early Show has picked up the “balding buzz” that first started to grow when the National Enquirer reported that New England Patriots star quarterback Tom Brady is seeking advice on how to treat his hair loss.

 CBS turned to Dr. Bernstein for his expert medical opinion on Brady’s hair loss.
 View the post to watch the video and read some links on hair loss.

 New England Patriots quarterback Tom Brady has a multimillion dollar contract, a supermodel wife, and not one, not two, but three Super Bowl rings.
 He also has androgenetic alopecia, or genetically inherited male pattern baldness, and future prospects of being a balding celebrity.
 Or does he?